whoutman/ed/README.md

 You can then start ED by running:

-    rosrun ed ed_server
+    rosrun ed ed [config_file]

-You can specify a configuration file for ED as a command line argument.
-Some example configuration files are in ed/config.
+You can specify a configuration file for ED as an optional command line argument.
+Some example configuration files are in examples.config

-If you are not running ED on the Amigo or Sergio robots but you have a standard kinect config, then:

-    roslaunch ed standard_kinect.launch